-Here we take a look at some of the best free online hobbies for retirees.
+Let's take a look at some of the best free online hobbies for retirees.

-Podcasts have become one of the most popular forms of media in the digital age due to its range of subjects and accessibility.
+Podcasts are one of the most popular forms of media in the digital age due to their range of subjects and accessibility.
 Podcasts are a great resource for learning something new, catching up on your favorite radio show, or listening to a comedian.
 Many of the most popular radio programs, like This American Life and All Things Considered, are available as podcasts that you can listen to for free whenever you like.

-Share Your Knowledge on Wikipedia
+2. Share Your Knowledge on Wikipedia

 We’ve all depended on Wikipedia before to answer questions ranging from last year’s Best Picture winner to the history of windows, but did you know that you can contribute to the community by becoming a Wikipedia editor?
-It’s a great way to stay sharp and up-to-date in the field you’re an expert in, while maintaining a keen eye for detail.
+It’s a great way to stay sharp and up-to-date in your field of expertise while maintaining a keen eye for detail.

-Enroll in a Class
+3. Enroll in a Class

-Not only can you access lectures through Yale’s Youtube Channel or OpenCulture, but you can actually enroll in courses as if you were taking a course through an online university.
+Not only can you access lectures through Yale’s Youtube Channel or OpenCulture, but you can actually enroll in courses as if you were taking a class through an online university.
 This service is provided by websites such as FutureLearn and KhanAcademy.
 These sites offer full courses on topics ranging from history to economics to science.
 Another popular resource is Coursera, an organization that collects free courses from some of the country’s top universities.

 Although most people view blogs as tackling popular topics like politics, relationships, or celebrity gossip, a blog can be about literally anything you want.
 Don’t believe it?
-Check out this blog called Lonely Cheetos (exactly what it sounds like) or this one about Scrabble.
+Check out this blog called Friendship Bread Kitchen or this one called Side Hustle Nation.
 There are also several easy-to-use sites that make setting up your blog a breeze.
-Writing in general is also a great hobby for retirees, as we’ve talked about before on 55places.com.
+Writing, in general, is also a great hobby for retirees.

-Learn to Code
+6. Learn to Code